VERG Brooklyn Veterinary Team

 When he is not working, you can find Brett cheering on his beloved Georgia Bulldogs in football, playing Texas Hold ‘Em, and having fun with his wife Nicole, son Jack and their dogs JJ and Rosie.

-Jillian DiFazio, DVM DACVECC
+Jillian DiFazio, DVM DACVECC, Chief of Staff

 Emergency & Critical Care